agrikatheprogrammer/codepath-cybersec-homework/README.md

 Description: Cross site scripting (XSS) is an attack in which an attacker injects malicious executable scripts into the code of a trusted application or website.
 Attackers often initiate an XSS attack by sending a malicious link to a user and enticing the user to click it.

 In this case, XSS can be embedded in the feedback/contact form and triggered when admin/user opens the feedback.
-This is a form of stored XSS.
+This is an example of stored XSS.

 <img src="http://g.recordit.co/JDWtU0qIJR.gif">